librefreester/freester/README.md

 Use any QR reader available on your phone.
 ### WARNINGS
-You need to allow access to third parties to generate QR code.
+You need to allow access to third parties to generate QR code and to fech group and song.

 It only works on google sheet.
 QR generation only works on desktop